Here are answers to common questions about AAALAC and its policies ...

 What types of institutions are eligible for AAALAC accreditation?

-Any institution using animals for research, teaching or testing is eligible to apply for AAALAC accreditation.
+Any institution that owns animals used, or intended for use, in research, teaching or testing is eligible to apply for AAALAC accreditation.
 This includes universities, pharmaceutical and biotechnology companies, agricultural research programs, hospitals, government agencies and nonprofit organizations.
 However, an institution can only apply if it has an active program that includes:

 The program must be in place and operational prior to applying for accreditation.